WinVector/pyvtreat/README.md

 [This](https://github.com/WinVector/pyvtreat) is the Python version of the `vtreat` data preparation system (also available as an [`R` package](http://winvector.github.io/vtreat/)).

-In each case: `vtreat` is an data.frame processor/conditioner that prepares real-world data for predictive modeling in a statistically sound manner.
+In each case: `vtreat` is an DataFrame processor/conditioner that prepares real-world data for predictive modeling in a statistically sound manner.